-Because the amounts of food eaten tend to be large and there are no compensatory purging efforts, binge eating disorder recovery must take into account the health needs associated with obesity.
+Because the amounts of food eaten tend to be large and there are no compensatory purging efforts, binge eating disorder recovery must take into account the health needs associated with BED.

 Physical Symptoms Requiring Binge Eating Treatment

 For many people, eating disorders are associated with a refusal to eat, purging behaviors like vomiting or laxative abuse, and extreme thinness.
-Because of this perception, it might be confusing for some that the medical aspects of binge eating disorder treatment normally focuses on (aside from the behavioral therapy) addressing the physical consequences of obesity.
+Because of this perception, it might be confusing for some that the medical aspects of binge eating disorder treatment normally focuses on (aside from the behavioral therapy) addressing the medical needs of the client.

-It’s important to note that not every obese or overweight person has an eating disorder, and not every person with binge eating disorder is obese; the behavioral characteristics are what make a diagnosis.
+It’s important to note that not every overweight person has an eating disorder, and not every person with binge eating disorder is overweight; the behavioral characteristics are what make a diagnosis.

 Some of the physical health risks associated with binge eating disorder include:

 - Sleep apnea

 - Gastrointestinal discomfort ranging from IBS to constipation

 - High cholesterol